rmassidda/mcps-notes/chapters/mqtt-protocol.md

 - Topic1: a string (see publish messages)
 - QoS1: 0, 1 or 2

-The last 2 fields are repeated in a list for all the topics to subscribe to.
+The last 2 fields are repeated in a list for all the topics the sender wants to subscribe to.

 SUBACK message:
 - PacketId: the same integer of SUBSCRIBE message
 - returnCode: one for each topic subscribed

-Topics are strings that are organized in a hierarchy (topic levels) each level is separated by a «/», for example: home/first floor/bedroom/presence.
+Topics are strings that are organized in a hierarchy (topic levels) each level is separated by a «/», for example: home/firstfloor/bedroom/presence.
 Using wildcard extends the flexibility of this system:
 - '+' is used to subscribe to an entire set of elements for a specific level of the hierarchy
 - '#' is used to subscribe to all publisher under a level of the hierarchy